 ^{} Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2007.
-Returns denoted in AUD
+Fund Inception 1 July 2013.
+Returns denoted in AUD.

-MSCI World Net Total Return Index (AUD)
+MSCI World Net Total Return Index (hedged to AUD).

-[^]Risk measures are calculated before fees.
-An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net TR Index in USD.
+A Risk measures are calculated before fees.
+An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net Total Return Index (hedged to AUD).
 Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much.

-^{} Sectors are internally defined.
+Sectors are internally defined.
 Geographical exposure is calculated on a look through basis based on underlying revenue exposure of individual companies held within the portfolio.